- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Branding, SEO and reputation

-Branding and SEO may not always be directly related, but there are many instances where strong online reputation enhances your organic search results.
+Branding and SEO may not always be directly related, but there are many instances where strong brand reputation enhances your organic search results.
 A strong brand can lead to more fans.
 The more fans your brand has, the more that they will be talking about your brand, engaging with it, sharing related content and linking to you.

 With all things being equal between you and certain competitors, the strongest brand often drives the most traffic and backlinks, which in turn can send a powerful signal to Google that the brand is authoritative.